pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 ```

 > [style-note]
-> The convention is that when you are writing a comment on the same line
+> The convention is that when you write a comment on the same line
 > as the code, there are two spaces or more before `#`,
 > then after `#` there is one more space.

 ## Input

-Finally we will learn how to do it so the number wouldn't have to
+Finally, we learn how to improve the program so that we don't have to write the number
-be written in the program - how users can (in)put it there on their own.
+in the program - and users can (in)put their own number.

 Just like you used `print`, we will now use a different *function*
 to capture user input:
-We will explain the details later, for now just remember these:
+We will explain the details later, for now, just remember these:

 * If you want to retrieve **a text(string)**, use: